dclong/blog/misc/content/2015-05-19-ipython-is-the-best-shell.markdown

     [Python Profiler for JupyterLab Notebooks](http://www.legendu.net/misc/blog/python-profile-notebook/)
     for more discussions.

-2. The magic command `%rehashx` automatically create aliases for the contents of your `$PATH`.
-    After running `%rehashx`,
-    most system commands can be used directly.

-3. `%edit` is really useful ...

-4. `%autoreload` always reload modules before running a function.
+9. `%autoreload` always reload modules before running a function.
     This is extremely helpful if you update your own modules/scripts while using them in IPython or Jupyter/Lab notebook.

-4. `%notebook`
+2. You can enable auto call (calling without using parentheses) of Python functions/method using the alias `%autocall`.
+    However,
+    this is not a good idea generally speaking.

-### Other
+### Misc

 1. IPython accepts only script with the file extension `.ipy`.